Welcome to our complete guide to good family dogs, helping you to pick the right breed of puppy for you.

 Dogs that are prone to serious medical conditions require money and time, which most of us don’t have.

-Unless you are prepared to take this on, look for breeds without major health problems and be sure to ask your veterinarian about any breed related risks.
+Unless you are prepared to take this on, look for breeds without major health problems.
+Be sure to ask your veterinarian about any breed-related risks.